PHIL 4120 - Professional Ethics

 Learning Objectives

-• Recognize and apply reasoning skills within ethical contexts;
+• Recognize and apply reasoning skills within ethical contexts.

-• Discuss the professions as a class of occupations and identify characteristics shared by the occupations that give rise to certain ethical issue;
+• Discuss the professions as a class of occupations and identify characteristics shared by the occupations that give rise to certain ethical issue.

-• Discuss several ethical issues common to the professions, including the nature of the professional/client relationship, lies/deception for the clients good, the role of privacy, confidentiality and trust, the place of loyalty, the nature and value of integrity, and various social justice issues;
+• Discuss several ethical issues common to the professions, including the nature of the professional/client relationship, lies/deception for the client's good, the role of privacy, confidentiality and trust, the place of loyalty, the nature and value of integrity, and various social justice issues.

 • Discuss in both oral and written discourse different ethical issues professionals face.